Illustrator Reimagines Beloved Disney Characters In Haunting Real-Life Situations

 30. Mulan - after all she's been through?

-Experts in narrative therapy suggest that reimagining characters can be a cathartic experience.
-A narrative therapist explains that by placing familiar figures in new contexts, individuals can explore their own life challenges through metaphor.
+Reimagining characters can be a cathartic experience.
+By placing familiar figures in new contexts, individuals can explore their own life challenges through metaphor.

 This technique can help fans process personal trauma or fears, allowing for greater healing.
-They recommend starting by selecting a character and writing a scene that reflects personal experiences, fostering a deeper understanding of one’s emotions.
+Starting by selecting a character and writing a scene that reflects personal experiences can foster a deeper understanding of one’s emotions.

 Disney is popular for its happily ever after endings.
 Jeff Hong's works flip the script and show a more realistic life for these characters if they lived in our messy world.